 4.3.2.
-SPECIFIC RADIOACTIVE WASTE AND USED FUEL SYSTEMS.
+SPECIFIC RADIOACTIVE WASTE AND SPENT FUEL SYSTEMS.

-- Operational Radioactive Waste and Used Fuel:
+- Operational Radioactive Waste and Spent Fuel:

-The methods and tools used at the Naturgy nuclear power plants for managing radioactive waste are set out in their respective Radioactive Waste Management Plans.
+The methods and tools used at the nuclear power plants owned by Naturgy for managing radioactive waste are set out in their respective Radioactive Waste Management Plans.

-The Waste Management Plan is a document based, in turn, on supporting studies which contain the information required to enable a detailed analysis of the waste management methods to be used at each facility, in accordance with the aims of Safety Guideline 9.3 of the Nuclear Safety Council.
+The Waste Management Plan is a document based, in turn, on supporting studies which contain the information required to enable a detailed analysis of the waste management methods to be spent at each facility, in accordance with the aims of Safety Guideline 9.3 of the Nuclear Safety Council.
 The content of the supporting studies covers the following aspects:

-- Current situation in terms of the generation and management of waste at the facility. - Current situation in terms of the generation and management of used fuel at the facility. - Classification of the facility into waste generation areas. - Analysis of experience and identification of possible improvements to the management of radioactive waste and used fuel. - Selection, justification and implementation of new ways of managing radioactive waste and used fuel.
+- Current situation in terms of the generation and management of waste at the facility. - Current situation in terms of the generation and management of spent fuel at the facility. - Classification of the facility into waste generation areas. - Analysis of experience and identification of possible improvements to the management of radioactive waste and spent fuel. - Selection, justification, and implementation of new ways of managing radioactive waste and spent fuel.

-For the purpose of its management and subsequent storage, and taking into account its clearly differentiated characteristics, radioactive waste can be divided into two categories:
+To its management and subsequent storage, and considering its clearly differentiated characteristics, radioactive waste can be divided into two categories: